 The Butler Gallery retains stability through the securement of grants, sponsorship, membership fees and occasional sales of artwork from exhibitions.
-Our continued aim is to develop and grow income generation through our Friends and Patrons and our Corporate Sponsorship programme, fundraising events, and grants through local, national and international public funding agencies.
-The gallery was successful in securing a match-funding grant from the Arts Council to hire a Development Director to maximise all revenue resources and increase our sustainability.
-Rebecca Reynolds has been working with the team since April 2019 through 2020 and is involved in raising funds for the organisation.
-In 2020 we engaged with consultants from The Innovate Room in the lead up to developing a 10-year Financial Plan with assistance from Failte Ireland.
+Our continued aim is to develop and grow income generation through our Friends and Patrons and our Corporate Sponsorship programme, fundraising events, our gift shop, the online sale of prints of works from our Collection, our café rental, and grants through local, national and international public funding agencies.